 - A complete one gram of crushed apple seeds can deliver up to 0.24 mg of cyanide.

-- A 1 gram of apple contains approximately 20 seeds.
+- A 1-gram apple contains approximately 20 seeds.

 If you are feeding apples to your dog in a moderate amount, then it’s totally fine.
 Always remember to remove the seeds before sharing an apple with your dog.